• About

 Buying your first home is a marathon, not a sprint, and those weighing this option must be ready and fully committed.
 If you are debating the transition, here are five telling signs that you’re ready for your first home.

-1. You’re invested in the area.
-Unlike committing to a one year lease, it was found that an average homeowner stays in a house for nine years.
+Unlike committing to a one year lease, the average homeowner stays in a house for nine years.
 Catching up to post-purchase expenses and closing costs alone can take anywhere from three to five years, therefore it is important to really enjoy the neighborhood that your home resides in.
 Whether it be a great schooling system, an easily accessible transportation system, a large yard, or walkable restaurants and nightlife options, prioritize what community amenities are important and don’t settle until the area meets all of the requirements.

 Have you met the criteria above?
 If so it sounds like it’s time for you to start making plans for your dream home!